neelsmith/greeklang/index.md

 ---

 - [What's here](what)?
-- Why do we need these libraries?
+- Why do we need this?
+- How can I evaluate these projects?
 - Why code for the JVM?
+- What the heck are the *Canones* of Theodosius of Alexandria?

 ## Individual libraries